vidschofelix/vite-plugin-svelte-anywhere/README.md

-# Vite Plugin Svelte Everywhere
+# Vite Plugin Svelte Anywhere
 Easily use Svelte components outside a Svelte context!
 This Vite plugin empowers developers to define reusable custom elements directly within their Svelte components.
 Once set up, simply annotate your component with a custom tag, and it’s ready to be embedded anywhere HTML is accepted—no additional steps required.